 Step 8: The LwM2M Server sends Cancel Observation operation to the LwM2M Client to stop the observation of the Resource Report within the LwM2M Client.

-Step 9: The LwM2M Server sends Write request to LwM2M Client to stop the observation of the resources which are the value of the Resource ObserveLinks.
+Step 9: The LwM2M Server sends Write request to LwM2M Client to stop the observation of the resources which are included in the Resource ObserveLinks.